homeski/ansible-collection-aap-platform-on-ocp/README.md

 Some examples are provided in this collection.

 - `inventory/` has example inventory and host_var variables that can be used with the roles in this collection.
-- `kubemanifests/` has example output of the generated kubemanifests when using the `eswq.kubemanifests.template`
+- `kubemanifests/` has example output of the generated kubernetes manifests when using `aap.platform_on_ocp.generate_kubemanifests`
 - `playbooks/` has example playbooks of using each role.

 e.g. The below would generate the content in the example `kubemanifests/`: